 "We want to be known as a blue-collar-type team," Gaspard said.
 "I believe in hard work.
-We want to work hard in the classroom, during practice and at the games.
+We want to work hard in the classroom, during practice and in the games.
 We want to out-work the teams we play.
 Our strength and conditioning program is built around mental toughness.
 When the game is on the line in the ninth inning, we want to be mentally stronger than our opponent.
 We want the toughness to show in all areas of our team."

-Gaspard spent his first season as the head coach instilling that toughness for the Alabama squad.
+The 2010 season for Gaspard, his first as the head coach at Alabama, ended with 42 victories and an NCAA Super Regional appearance in his first season.
+Gaspard spent his first season as the head coach instilling that toughness for the Alabama program.
 The toughness translated into opening the season with a 16-1 record to match the best 17-game start in school history.
-Gaspard led the Tide to 14 wins over top-25 competition, and the season wrapped up with the team winning 13 of its final 17 games.
+Gaspard led the Tide to 14 wins over top-25 competition, and the 2010 season wrapped up with the team winning 13 of its final 17 games.

-That energy and passion paid dividends in 2011, as the Tide fought its way to a 35-28 record and was ranked in the top-25 for three weeks, before playing in the championship game of the NCAA Tallahassee Regional against No. 6-ranked Florida State.
+Gaspard has assembled a high-energy coaching staff with a deep passion for the game and deep passion for the Crimson Tide program.
+That spirited energy fostered by the coaching staff paid dividends in 2011, as the Tide fought its way to a 35-28 record and was ranked in the top-25 for several weeks, before playing in the championship game of the NCAA Tallahassee Regional against No. 6-ranked Florida State.

 "The one unique quality we have here is we have power but we also have athletes with speed," Gaspard said.
 "We've got to utilize that and have the aggressive style that's going to put pressure on the defense.
 We can do that with a little bit of a running game, hit-and-run, playing the short game some and also being able to hit the three-run homer.
 We can use all three packages on that."